 - 6. Intangible Property Non-marketing and Manufacturing Intangible, subsection (d)(2)(B)3.
 Same facts as Example 5 except that Spa Corp is a small, privately held manufacturing corporation that has no publicly available information as to its manufacturing locations, Mechanical Corp shall assign all of the licensing fees to this state if Spa Corp's billing address is in this state. - 7.
 Intangible Property - Mixed Intangible, subsection (d)(2)(C)1.
 Axel Corp enters into a two-year license agreement with Biker Corp in which Biker Corp is granted the right to produce motor scooters using patented technology owned by Axel Corp, and also to sell such scooters by marketing the fact that the scooters were manufactured using the special technology.
-The scooters are manufactured outside this state. but the taxpayer is granted the right to sell the scooters in a geographic area in which this state's population constitutes 25% of the total population in the geographic area during the period in question.
+The scooters are manufactured outside this state, but the taxpayer is granted the right to sell the scooters in a geographic area in which this state's population constitutes 25% of the total population in the geographic area during the period in question.
 The license agreement specifies separate fees to be paid for the right to produce the motor scooters and for the right to sell the scooters by marketing the fact that the scooters were manufactured using the special technology.
-The licensing agreement constitutes both the license of a marketing intangible and the license of a non-marketing intangible.
+The licensing agreement constitutes both the license of a marketing intangible and the license of a nonmarketing intangible.
 Assuming that the separately stated fees are reasonable, the Franchise Tax Board will: (1) attribute no part of the licensing fee paid for the non-marketing intangible to this state, and (2) attribute 25% of the licensing fee paid for the marketing intangible to this state. - 8.
 Intangible Property Mixed Intangible, subsection (d)(2)(C)2.
 Same facts as Example 7, except that the licensing agreement requires an upfront licensing fee to be paid by Biker Corp to Axel Corp but does not specify which percentage of the fee is derived from Biker Corp's right to use Axel Corp's patented technology.
 Unless either the taxpayer or the Franchise Tax Board reasonably establishes otherwise, it is presumed that the licensing fees are paid entirely for the license of a marketing intangible.
-In such cases, it will be presumed that 25% of the licensing fee constitutes sales in this state. - (e) For purposes of Revenue and Taxation Code Section 25136, subdivision (a)(2), sales of marketable securities shall be assigned to the location of the customer as follows:
+In such cases, it will be presumed that 25% of the licensing fee constitutes sales in this state. - (e) Sales from the sale, lease, rental, or licensing of real property are in this state if and to the extent the real property is located in this state. - (f) Sales from the rental, lease, or licensing of tangible personal property are in this state if and to the extent the tangible personal property is located in this state.